simpledotorg/simple-server/doc/arch/012-regions.md

 ## Date

-October 2020
+October 2020 (accepted)

-_Note: this document is being written retroactively to explain a core change in our domain model that has since been implemented_
+_Note: this document is being written retroactively to explain a core change in our domain model that has since been implemented...the October date refers to when this decision was accepted._
 ## Context

 Medical officers, nurses, administers, and developers of Simple often want to group patients into geographic and administrative regions.
 This helps with generating relevant reports for the dashboard as well as with syncing the right amount of data for the offline-first mobile app.